joshrakosky/ra_new_hires/README.md

 ### 2. Set Up Supabase

 1. Create a new Supabase project at [supabase.com](https://supabase.com)
-2. Run the SQL schema from `supabase-schema-ra-new-hires.sql` in your Supabase SQL Editor
+2. Run the SQL migrations from the `migrations/` folder in order (see `migrations/README.md` for details)
+   - Start with `migrations/01-schema.sql` to set up the database structure
+   - Then run the remaining migrations as needed
 3. Add your Supabase credentials to `.env.local`:
    - `NEXT_PUBLIC_SUPABASE_URL`
    - `NEXT_PUBLIC_SUPABASE_ANON_KEY`